Skip to main content

 A. Purpose and Program Description

-The Mine Engineering Liaison at WVU Libraries selects material to support the needs of undergraduate, M.S.Min.E., and Ph.D. students, the teaching faculty, various laboratories and the Watts Mine Museum.
+The collections strategist at WVU Libraries selects material to support the needs of undergraduate, M.S.Min.E., and Ph.D. students, the teaching faculty, various laboratories and the Watts Mine Museum.

 Areas of established specialization: ground control, longwall mining, underground mining, surface mining, mine ventilation, mineral processing, energy technologies, mine subsidence, numerical modeling, rock mechanics, and mine health and safety.